dhivijit/dhivijit/README.md

 - 👋 Hi, I’m Dhivijit
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Python
-- 💞️ I’m looking to make a Highly Advanced Link Shortening Website
 - I have made an Universal Search Bar with which you can search through websites easily without visiting them, and I am planning to add many more exciting features
 You can fork my Project and help me make it beautiful
 - 📫 Reach me on Instagram(My username is [@dhivijit](https://www.instagram.com/dhivijit))